kavv210/aurrusfinal-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Where strategy meets speed.
     text: >
-       At Aurrus Constulting, we bridge bold ideas with intelligent execution.
+      At Aurrus Consulting, we connect bold ambition with precise execution.
-         Our digital-first strategies drive scale, speed and sustainability.
+      Our digital-first strategies scale faster, perform smarter, and deliver measurable outcomes.
-       We combine deep industry insight with tech-led execution to drive scalable outcomes.
+      With deep BPO, KPO, and ITeS expertise, we help organizations streamline operations, align teams, and lead with confidence.
     actions:
       - label: Get started
         altText: ''